 - Nevada — It’s tough in Nevada.
 A recent law established a 40% tax hike on people using solar power (source).

-What are the Laws with Domestic Sewage Disposal?
+What are the Laws of Domestic Sewage Disposal?

-The methods that most people use to go off grid with their sewage disposal is with outhouses, composting toilets, and incineration toilets.
+Most people use methods to go off-grid with their sewage disposal are outhouses, composting toilets, and incineration toilets.
 However, there are a large variety of restrictions across the US on which methods you can legally use.